ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Diagnosis steps

-• Inspect wiring and connectors related to the stability control system.
+• Inspect the wiring and connectors for damage

 Repair procedures